maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 For the select and radio types the first option on the list will always be "Not answered".
 This enables a student to retract an answer and return a "blank" response.

-For the checkbox type there is a fundamental ambiguity between a blank response and an empty list, which indicates none of the others.
-To enable a student to indicate "none of the others", the teacher must add this as a specific option.
-Note, this will not return an empty list as the answer as might be expected.
+For the checkbox type there is a fundamental ambiguity between a blank response and actively not selecting any of the provided choices, which indicates "none of the others".
+Internally STACK has a number of "states" for a student's answer, including `BLANK`, `VALID`, `INVALID`, `SCORE` etc.  A student who has not answered will be considered `BLANK`.
+This is not invalid, and potential response trees which rely on this input type will not activate.
+To enable a student to indicate "none of the others", the teacher must add this as an explicit option.
+Note, this will not return an empty list as the answer as might be expected: it will be the `value` of that selection.
+For the radio and dropdown types STACK always adds a "not answered" option as the first option.
+This allows a student to retract their choice, otherwise they will be unable to "uncheck" a radio button, which will be stored, validated and possibly assessed (to their potential detriment).

+We did not add support for a special internal "none of the others" because the teacher still needs to indicate wether this is the true or false answer to the question.
+To support randomisation, this needs to be done as an option in the teacher's answer list.

 ## Extra options ##

-The dropdown input type makes use of the Extra options field to pass in options.
+The dropdown input type makes use of the "Extra options" field of the input type to pass in options.
 These options are not case sensitive.
 This must be a comma separated list of values as follows.

 We can reorder the values by using shuffle.

 * `shuffle` NOT YET IMPLEMENTED.
-Intention: if this option is encountered, then the question type will randomly shuffle the non-trivial options.
+Intention: if this option is encountered, then the input will randomly shuffle the entries in the teacher's answer list.
 The default is not to shuffle the options, but to list them as ordered in the list.

 The way the items are displayed can be controlled by the following options.